- Complaints management

 The Human Services Quality Framework (HSQF) is a system for assessing and promoting improvement in the quality of human services.

-The HSQF applies to a range of human service providers delivering services in Queensland including organisations funded under a service agreement with the Department of Communities, Housing and Digital Economy (DCHDE) to deliver services.
+The HSQF applies to a range of human service providers delivering services in Queensland including:

-The Human Services Quality Framework (PDF, 620KB) describes how HSQF applies to in-scope organisations and services.
+The Human Services Quality Framework (PDF, 5.5MB) describes how HSQF applies to in-scope organisations and services.

-For detailed information about HSQF, including guides and resources, DCHDE providers should visit the HSQF website.
+For detailed information about HSQF, including guides and resources, please visit the HSQF website.

 The Queensland Government collects and manages personal information held in government in accordance with Information Privacy Act 2009.
 The primary intent of the legislation is to protect the personal information collected and used in the delivery of government services and the conduct of government business.